-However, you do not substantiate your comments with any of the above information, including definitive concentration of constituents.
+The information in your comments is not sufficient for ECHA to make an assessment, because you did not include any of the above information with your comments, including definitive concentration of constituents.
 Therefore ECHA cannot assess from your comments if you have addressed the request(s).
+It is not for ECHA to develop an adaptation that is not substantiated in the registration dossier or in the comments to the draft decision.